kubernetes/kubernetes/docs/proposals/sysctl.md

 }
 ```

-Note that sysctls must be on the pod level because containers in a pod share IPC and network namespaces (if pod.spec.hostIPC and pod.spec.hostNetwork is false) and therefore cannot have conflicting sysctl values.
+**Note**: sysctls must be on the pod level because containers in a pod share IPC and network namespaces (if pod.spec.hostIPC and pod.spec.hostNetwork is false) and therefore cannot have conflicting sysctl values.
 Moreover, note that all namespaced sysctl supported by Docker/RunC are either in the IPC or network namespace.

 ### Annotations for the (external) versioned API